0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

 - Seed and other parameters for graph generation
 - Constants for pagerank algorithm
 - Assigned port for Map and Reduce service
+- Flag for able service like graph plotting or saving on s3

 ## Run and close the application
 To run the application there are different ways. <br>